 All learning institutions have been forced to transform and redesign their learning methods, moving from traditional models to hybrid or complete online models at scale.
 This has shown clearly and rapidly, what already works in online education and what still has a ways to go.
-The learnings derived from praxis and research will be explored in this year’s double conference within inspiring keynotes and interactive seminars, in order to shape the future of digital learning and set the standards for our new normal.
+The learnings derived from praxis and research have been explored in EMOOCs /Learning @ Scale 2021 which took place completely online from June 22 to June 24, 2021.

 You can look forward to an exciting program packed with keynotes, lively speeches, sessions and research talks from representatives from science, business, and politics.
-They will provide insights on the changing role of EU, what this means for MOOCs and the impact of digital learning in diverse environments.
+They provide insights on the changing role of EU, what this means for MOOCs, and the impact of digital learning in diverse environments.

-EMOOCs 2021 will bring together experts in the area of MOOCs and e-Learning in general from all European regions.
-In total it features 6 tracks covering different aspects of this area and additional workshops.
+EMOOCs 2021 brought together experts in the area of MOOCs and e-Learning in general from all European regions.
+In total it featured 6 tracks covering different aspects of this area and additional workshops.

-The Future Track consists of panel sessions, invited talks, and vision statements from relevant, forward-thinking figures in the field of educational technology.
+The Future Track consisted of panel sessions, invited talks, and vision statements from relevant, forward-thinking figures in the field of educational technology.

-The Experience Track brings together diverse stakeholders to discuss important issues, such as best practices in MOOC production processes, quality assurance, certification, and credentialing.
+The Experience Track brought together diverse stakeholders to discuss important issues, such as best practices in MOOC production processes, quality assurance, certification, and credentialing.

-The Policy Track will address the extraordinary potential of MOOCs in addressing European challenges related to the modernisation of higher education institutions as well as for coping with more general political and social issues, such as labour market challenges.
+The Policy Track addressed the extraordinary potential of MOOCs in addressing European challenges related to the modernisation of higher education institutions as well as for coping with more general political and social issues, such as labour market challenges.

-The Business Track will address areas such as business models for MOOCs, the role of academia vs. commercially driven companies, or the integration of MOOCs into company systems.
+The Business Track addressed areas such as business models for MOOCs, the role of academia vs. commercially driven companies, or the integration of MOOCs into company systems.

-The Health Track will address the current potential and future challenges of MOOCs in the health sector.
-It invites submissions on health-related online learning opportunities and MOOCs that can be either experience-driven or technology-based.
+The Health Track addressed the current potential and future challenges of MOOCs in the health sector.

-The International Track will take a look beyond the European borders and and particularly encourages submissions that present initiatives from Latin America, Australia, Africa or Asia.
+The International Track took a look beyond the European borders and and particularly encourages submissions that present initiatives from Latin America, Australia, Africa or Asia.

-The Workshops aim to provide a forum for exploring and discussing emerging trends in MOOCs in a more participatory and informal way.
+The Workshops aimed to provide a forum for exploring and discussing emerging trends in MOOCs in a more participatory and informal way.

-This year, the L@S conference is specially interested in research addressing the urgent challenges derived from the COVID-19 pandemic.
+The L@S conference was specially interested in research addressing the urgent challenges derived from the COVID-19 pandemic.
 All learning institutions have been forced to transform and redesign their learning methods, moving from traditional models to hybrid or complete online models at scale.
 Teachers need best practices and evaluated instructional methods adapted to the new reality as a reference, and technological systems to assure quality education.
 Students require also guidelines and support for succeeding in these new learning environments as well as coaching and mentoring on learning strategies and self-regulation.
-All these solutions must also ensure access to equitable quality education towards a more inclusive society, pointed out as one of the key Global Challenges in the new Horizon Europe strategic plan.
+All these solutions must also ensure access to equitable quality education towards a more inclusive society, pointed out as one of the key global challenges in the new Horizon Europe strategic plan.